eclectic, eccentric, unobtrusively erudite

 Bruno Heinen is a London based contemporary improvising pianist, composer and educator.

-Bruno has released six albums under his own name on the forward looking Babel Label :
+Bruno has released eight albums under his own name to date:

-Bruno has worked with artists such as Reem Kelani, Julian Siegel, Jean Toussaint, Julian Arguelles, Pete Saberton, Steve Watts, Emilia Martensson, Fulvio Sigurta, Rachael Cohen, Antonio Fusco, Larry Bartley, Tony Kofi, Rod Youngs, Winston Clifford, Andrea Di Biase, Jon Scott and Heidi Vogel amongst others.
+Bruno has worked with artists such as Julian Siegel, Jean Toussaint, Julian Arguelles, Denys Baptiste, Reem Kelani, Pete Saberton, Steve Watts, Jason Brown, Emilia Martensson, Fulvio Sigurta, Rachael Cohen, Antonio Fusco, Larry Bartley, Tony Kofi, Rod Youngs, Winston Clifford, Andrea Di Biase, Jon Scott and Heidi Vogel amongst others.